Sonok/Sonok/README.md

 # Profile
 # Hey, I'm Sonok

 I'm a student at the University of Maryland, College Park, pursuing a double degree in CS and Statisitcs with two minors in Computational Finance and Robotics.
-I'm graduating 2025 and currently seeking an internship.
+I'm graduating 2027 and currently seeking an internship.

 - 🔭 I’m currently working on for my club Smith Invest Fund (SIF @UMD) [Finance web scraping + signal processing project](https://github.com/Sonok/FinanceFolder)

-- 🌱 I’m currently learning **C, Next.JS, PostgreSQL and x86-64**
+- 🌱 I’m currently learning **C++, High Performance Computing, Competive Programming, and Database Design**

 - 👨‍💻 All of my projects are available at [https://github.com/Sonok](https://github.com/Sonok)